react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 :::info

-The MongoDB export format does not support the inversion operator (setting `not: true` for a rule group), however rules _can_ be created using the `"!="` operator.
+The MongoDB export format does not support the inversion operator (setting `not: true` for a rule group).
+However, rules _can_ be created using the `"!="` operator.

 :::